Loving You

 The thought of you is the only thing to give me temporary bliss.

 There is this story of an old man who had already made peace with the shape of his life.
 He was prosperous, respected, and enjoyed the rhythm of work and the company of his people.
 One day, he notices a woman on the edges of his land.
-She was a new sight, but nothing too special.
-She wasn’t doing anything different, unbothered, and not quite a performer.
+She was a new sight, but nothing extraordinary.
 Yet, something about her caught his eye.
 She was still, humble, and unfamiliar.
 The man asked his servants about her, interested in who she was.
-To get her attention, he instructed his men to aid her indirectly and to treat her with kindness.
-Days went on and she started to notice the treatment she was getting, and grew to be curious of what was happening.
 One fateful night, surrounded by the silence of distant stars, the two meet.
 Few words were exchanged, yet something neither had planned for had already begun.
+Through something so ordinary, a Messiah was born in the distant future.
+A miracle started by a glance across an unremarkable afternoon.

 You could say that I had left the door open.
 Not out of hope, rather, out of habit.
 In all honesty, I never expected anyone to knock.
 In a way, I gave up on searching for the love I so desire, retreating to the confines of a welcoming past.
 This was, perhaps, the only reason she could have found me.